New Zealand: NZCC

-The Commission functions as both an enforcement agency with sanctions requiring decisions by New Zealand’s High Court and a quasi-judicial body, with power to give clearances and authorisations for business acquisitions as well as authorisations for certain mergers and restrictive trade practices.
+The Commission functions as both an enforcement agency with sanctions requiring decisions by New Zealand’s High Court and a quasi-judicial body.
+It has the power to give clearances and authorisations for business acquisitions, as well as authorisations for certain mergers and restrictive trade practices.

 Achieving a high impact cost-effectively is a key theme of the Commission’s competition work.
 In a time of fiscal constraint we continue to use the most effective ways to help businesses comply with competition laws.
 Prosecutions and penalties are only part of that picture.
 Choosing the right enforcement tools and approach is critical, as is measuring our effectiveness in a meaningful way.

 We assess our effectiveness based on four central pillars:

 - the setting and achievement of objectives/goals;

 - the selection and flexible application of correct ‘tools’, such as advocacy, settlement or enforcement;

 - ex post assessment of performance, measured against the stated objectives/goals; and

 Part of our role is to provide guidance about the work we do, and we have been updating and expanding our library of fact sheets and guidelines.
 In 2013 we updated both our Mergers and Acquisitions Guidelines and our Authorisation Guidelines.
 Our new Mergers and Acquisitions Guidelines are a ‘one-stop shop’ that cover our merger process, divestment and failing firms guidance.
 Both new guidelines incorporate relevant developments in case law.